sileshn/Ryzentosh/README.md

 * Press spacebar to view additional options in the OC bootscreen.
 * `Securebootmodel` should be set to `Disabled` for `Sonoma >= 14.4 & Sequoia` installs.
 You can change it back after the update.
 * You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi in Sequoia.
 * AMD Polaris cards (RX 400, RX 500) do not work on Tahoe beta 1.
-You will need to add `-lilubetaall` to your boot-args.

 ## Specification